Connorelsea/bottle-frontend/README.md

+## Bottle

+"Bottle - A social network for meeting new friends.
+Cast a bottle, get a response, start a conversation."

+#### Technical Explanation

+Bottle is a planned social network that revolves around "casting" a message in a bottle anonymously.
+These bottle messages are grouped together based on location and displayed to people viewing the app near that location.
+If someone views a bottle message and enjoys it or wants to continue the conversation, they can respond, initiating an anonymous conversation where you can keep discussing the topic at hand.
+Conversations start off completely anonymous to name, gender, etc - and once you are comfortable talking to this person, you can both use the app to mutually agree to reveal your information to each other.

+These ideas will be refined during development.
+The main goal of the app is to create a interesting take on local friend-finding.
+Heavy work will be done on the reporting system, etc., to ensure user safety and combat all attempts to use the app as a dating app.

+## React.JS

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.